mohamedmarzuq/fcc-tribute-page/README.md

 # FCC-Tribute-Page
  This is a project/assignment submitted for the FreeCodeCamp "responsive web design" course.

  The assignment was to build a Tribute Page.
 So I thought I'm already going to make one, then it's the best chance to build one for my hard core fan🥰, "Tim Cook".
-Also I think none of the people haven't created one for Tim Cook.
-The reason they haven't created is we mainly make tribute pages for people who died but I think many of the people are making tribute videos for their alive fan's birthday then I can also make one for my dear Tim Cook

  The fonts and theme are mainly inspired from https://apple.com also my friend @RayyanRNKJ and @sohail21400 has helped me a lot for UI designing, content writing, Thankyou so much Rayyan and Sohail 🙏.